-Margot Robbie — star of Birds of Prey — will set sail in a new female-fronted Pirates of the Caribbean movie, but it should be a spinoff of the now-iconic franchise instead of a reboot.
+Margot Robbie will set sail in a new female-fronted Pirates of the Caribbean movie, but the new Caribbean film is a reboot of the popular franchise, not a reboot.

 There’s been a flurry of news surrounding actor and Disney Legend Johnny Depp and his famed Captain Jack Sparrow role in recent months.
-Since Pirates of the Caribbean: The Curse of the Black Pearl (2003), Depp has served as the star of the $4.5 billion franchise, appearing in a total of five films.
+Since Pirates of the Caribbean: The Curse of the Black Pearl (2003) and Dead Man’s Chest (2006), Depp has led the $4.5 billion franchise, appearing in a total of five films.

 Disney even added Jack Sparrow animatronics to the Pirates of the Caribbean ride at Disneyland Resort, Walt Disney World Resort, Disneyland Paris, and Tokyo Disneyland.
-The version of the ride that Guests can ride at Shanghai Disneyland features even more, theming from the movie franchise.
+The character is so popular across the globe, it’s almost impossible to think anyone else could be the face of the Caribbean franchise.

 What’s going on with Johnny Depp?

-Depp, unfortunately, has had a challenging time of it recently.
-The Pirates of the Caribbean and Fantastic Beasts star and his fans have had a turbulent year, especially after Johnny Depp lost his libel lawsuit against U.K. News Group newspaper publication, The Sun.
+Depp, unfortunately, has had a challenging time recently.
+Constantly in the spotlight, the Pirates of the Caribbean and Fantastic Beasts star and his fans have had a turbulent year, especially after Johnny Depp lost his libel lawsuit against U.K. News Group newspaper publication, The Sun.

 In 2018, The Sun reported that Depp abused his ex-wife Amber Heard (Zack Snyder’s Justice League) on various occasions throughout their relationship.
 In the wake of his court loss last fall, Depp was ultimately fired from Disney’s Pirates franchise and Warner Bros.
 Fantastic Beasts films.